ucfninf/Plant-monitor-Yuhua-Jin/README.md

 - Soil and Environmental Management: The system will provide insights into maintaining the ideal soil and environmental conditions for Blue Jacket Hyacinth's growth.

 ## Future enhancement:
-- To add more functions such as a light exposure sensor, pH level detection, and others to monitor the plant at the next level.
+- To add more functions such as a light exposure sensor, detects for over or less watered soils, and others to monitor the plant at the next level.

 Feel free to contribute, provide feedback, or collaborate on this endeavor towards creating an effective plant monitoring process specifically designed for Hyacinthus lovers!